Governance & Policies

 When are the Corporation meetings?

-The Corporation generally meets ten times a year with meetings commencing at 5pm.
+The Corporation generally meets 6 times a year with meetings commencing at 5pm.
 The public are permitted to attend meetings of the full Corporation as observers on prior agreement with the Chair (this can be arranged via the Clerk).
 The attendance of observers is subject to rulings by the Corporation with regard to confidentially and particular interest etc. If you’re interested in attending a meeting, please contact the Clerk.
 Members of the public are not entitled to attend meetings of committees of the Corporation, unless by specific invitation of the committee concerned (‘member of the public’ is defined as anyone who is not a member of the Corporation).

-The dates of Corporation meetings for the 2023/24 academic year are as follows:
+The dates for 2025/26 meetings are as follows: